 As the majority of the X-Men and Fantastic Four do battle with Doom’s Sentinels inside the castle Invisible Woman and Shadowcat attempt to get through Doctor Doom’s force field in order to get to Franklin.
 Doctor Doom warns the two that he is doing what’s best for Franklin.

-Franklin tells Doctor Doom to stop but Doctor Doom states that Charles Xavier and Krakoa only want to use Franklin’s powers while his family want him to stay a child.
+Franklin tells Doctor Doom to stop but Doctor Doom states that Charles Xavier and Krakoa only want to use Franklin’s powers while his family wants him to stay a child.

 Emma Frost is finally able to communicate with Invisible Woman, but only barely thanks to Doctor Doom’s telepathy dampeners.
 Emma tells Invisible Woman that Doctor Doom has trapped all the missing mutants inside various Doom armor.
 Invisible Woman goes to help, leaving Reed Richards to save their son.